meriat/Pizza/README.md

 ## Specification

-1. Create a constructor with properties for topping and size
+1. Create a constructor with properties for topping, size and number of pizza

 2. Create objects to assign values to each topping and size